devlooped/StructId/readme.md

 1. **Zero** configuration: additional features are automatically added as you reference dependencies that require them.
-For example: if your project references EF Core, Dapper, or Newtonsoft.Json, the corresponding serialization and deserialization code will be emitted without any additional configuration.
+For example: if your project references EF Core, Dapper, or Newtonsoft.Json, the corresponding serialization and deserialization code will be emitted without any additional configuration for the generation itself.
 1. Leverages newest language and runtime features for cleaner and more efficient code, such as:
-   1. IParsable<T> for parsing from strings.
+   1. `IParsable<T>`/`ISpanParsable<T>` for parsing from strings.
    1. Static interface members, for consistent `TSelf.New(TId value)` factory method and proper type constraint (via a provided `INewable<TSelf, TId>` interface).
+   1. File-scoped C# templates for unparalelled authoring and extensibility experience.

 ## Usage